yuki-koyama/blender-cli-rendering/README.md

 ### 03_ibl.py

-- Image-based rendering using an HDR image
+- Image-based lighting using an HDR image

 ## License